nosheenso/nosheenso/README.md

 - 👋 Hi, I’m Nosheen Sobhani
 - 👀 I’m interested in Software Development & AI
-- 🌱 I’m currently learning Software Development
-- 💞️ I’m looking to collaborate on Software Development Project!
+- 💞️ I’m looking to collaborate on a Software Development Project!
 - 📫 How to reach me email "nsobhan@uwo.ca"

 <!---